Professor of Cultural and Creative Industries

 - Paul McDonald (1999) World Film Distribution - Vol.1: North America, and Paul McDonald, Adam Thomas and Adrian Wistreich (1999) World Film Distribution - Vol.2: International.
 London: EMAP Media/Market Tracking International.

 For a complete list of publications, please see Paul's full research profile.

 Expertise and Public Engagement

-Paul’s teaching is informed by perspectives and insights from a range of research traditions, including: critical media industries research, film studies, media economics, and cultural history.
+His teaching is informed by perspectives and insights from a range of research traditions, including: critical media industries research, political economy of the media, media economics, media historiography, film studies, and cultural history.

-By combining these influences, Paul’s teaching continually aims to aid his students towards developing the insights and skills for interrogating the industrial and market conditions in which media content is produced, circulated and consumed.
-Frequently these investigations are focused through analyses that explore media content as both symbolic and commodity form.
+Combining these influences, Paul’s teaching continually aims to lead students towards developing insights and skills for interrogating the industrial and market conditions in which media are produced, circulated and consumed.
+Foundational to this work is an understanding of media content as both symbolic and commodity form.

 Since 2003, Paul has been a member of the Higher Education Academy.

 Paul McDonald is happy to speak to the media on any aspect relating to Hollywood cinema, film stardom, media piracy, and the online distribution of film and television.

 From 2011 to 2016, Paul was a Trustee of the British Universities Film and Video Council.